A Transistor Operations Model for Deep Learning Energy Consumption Scaling Law: Conclusion and Further Works

 \subsection{Review of Calculation Hardware - Data Storage and Processors}

-Mathematical operations involve two main types of hardware: multiple-levels of data storage (e.g. Disk, DRAM, Cache) and processors (e.g. CPU, GPU) for data storage/access and calculation respectively.
-Processors conduct calculations, contain on-board control units, registers (the fastest data storage and access) clocks and ALU \cite{computerarchitecture}.
-ALU is a combinational digital circuits for operations on integer binary numbers\cite{ALU}.
-CPU, GPU and FPU (floating-point unit) are different types of processors targeting different usage purposes (e.g. GPU is powerful in parallel operations).
-They all use ALU as the fundamental calculation unit, with different configuration of inner components (e.g. ALU, control units) to achieve different features \cite{computerarchitecture}.
+Mathematical operations involve two main types of hardware: multiple-levels of data storage (e.g. Disk, DRAM, Cache) and processors (e.g. CPU, GPU, TPU) for data storage/access and calculation respectively.
+Processors all use ALU as the fundamental calculation unit, with different configuration of inner components (e.g. ALU, control units) to achieve different features \cite{computerarchitecture}.
 An operation could be processed in different types of processor, and resulting different time cost and energy consumption.
-This means, when changing network configuration, the scaling law of calculation workload for different processor types is the same.
-However, the workload-determined energy consumption varies with the choice of processor type.
+This means, when changing network configuration, the scaling law of calculation TO for different processor types is the same.
+However, the TO-determined energy consumption varies with the choice of processor type.